IdoBar/par-spanner/README.md

-# PARallel SPlitter and ANnotater - par_spanner
+# par_spanner - Split and Annotate in Parallel
 A shell wrapper to split a large input FASTA file and then execute parallel processes of NCBI BLAST or HMMscan annotations, with GNU parallel

 ### Requirements